peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 A decimal number for this object's value.
-If this object is a rational number with a nonterminating decimal expansion, returns a decimal number rounded to 34 digits.
+If this object is a rational umber with a nonterminating decimal expansion, returns a decimal number ounded to 34 digits.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a number type, including if this object is CBORObject.Null.
+This object's type is not a number type, including if this object is BORObject.Null.

 ### AsExtendedFloat